fdgbt/42_lem_in/README.md

 ```

 To conclude, the number of lines determines the number of laps taken by the simulation to transfert all the ants from the start room to the end room.
-In the example above, 9 lines (laps) were necessary.
+In the example above, 9 lines (laps) were necessary to move the 12 ants from start to end.

 ## Install
 Create or update the "lem-in" program from sources.